kolinsturt/kolinsturt.github.io/_posts/2014-01-01-common_crypto.md

     CFRelease(keyData);
     CFRelease(ivData);

-We are packaging the encrypted data, key and IV into a dictionary so that we can use it in our example to decrypt the data.
-At the top of our code we can add the constants used for the keys for the dictionary
+You packaging the encrypted data, key and IV into a dictionary so that you can use it to decrypt the data.
+Note that you're not storing and should never store the AES key.
+At the top of the code, add the constants for the dictionary keys:

 	const CFStringRef kEncryptedData = CFSTR("EncryptedData");
 	const CFStringRef kEncryptionKey = CFSTR("EncryptedKey");
 	const CFStringRef kEncryptedInitializationVector = CFSTR("EncryptedIV");

-The full function will look like this
+The full function looks like this:

 	CFDictionaryRef EncryptAES128FromData(CFDataRef plainTextData)
 	{